EstherDzifa205/Retail-and-Customer-Sales-Analysis/README.md

 # Retail-Sales-Customer-Analysis
 This is a project to analyse the relationship between customer demographics and the products they purchase at a retail store.
 KPI's were achieved through data cleaning, feature engineering and visualization

-1. Project Overview
+# 1. Project Overview
-Retail Dataset (Transaction ID, Customer ID, Item Quantity, Age, Unit, Total Amount) The objective is to create an interactive Dashboard in Excel that answers;
+* *Retail Dataset* (Transaction ID, Customer ID, Item Quantity, Age, Unit, Total Amount) The objective is to create an * *interactive Dashboard in Excel* that answers;
-i.
-Which product Category generate the most revenue? ii.
-What age group gives the most revenue iii.
-Which month did sales peak iv.
-The average age of a customer
+1. Which product Category generate the most revenue?
+2. What age group gives the most revenue
+3. Which month did sales peak
+4. The average age of a customer

-2. Data Understanding
+# 2. Data Understanding
  Dataset description:
-•	Number of records: 1,000
+' -	Number of records: 1,000
-•	Number of columns: 10
+' -	Number of columns: 10
-•	Key fields: Customer ID, Age, Product category, Total Amount
-•	Limitations: The sample size was small, there were missing month Retail Sales Dataset
+' -	Key fields: Customer ID, Age, Product category, Total Amount ' -	Limitations: The sample size was small, there were missing month Retail Sales Dataset
 Fields; Transaction ID, Date,Customer ID, Gender, Age, Product Category, Quantity, Price Per Unit, Total Amount.

-3. Methodology
+# 3. Methodology
 i.
 Data Cleaning (Excel)
- •Removed duplicates, checking for missing values, filters and inconsistences.
+ ' - Removed duplicates, checking for missing values, filters and inconsistences.
- •Standardized dates, product and region names. ii.
+ ' - Standardized dates, product and region names. ii.
 Feature Engineering (Excel)
     Created a new column – Age group to include an age range.
 Age Group = =IF(AND(F2>=18,F2<=29),"Youth",IF(AND(F2>=30,F2<=49),"Young     Adult",IF(AND(F2>=50,F2<=64),"Adult",""))). iii.
 Data Analysis (Excel)
 Exploratory analysis: Pivot tables to summarize sales by product category, sales by gender and sales by age group, Charts to spot trends:
- •Sales ↔ Gender
+ ' - Sales ↔ Gender
- •Sales ↔ Age Group
+ ' - Sales ↔ Age Group
 Sales ↔ Category :
- •Total Sales
+ ' - Total Sales
- •Average Age
+ ' - Average Age
- •Monthly Sales
+ ' - Monthly Sales
- •Customer Count
+ ' - Customer Count
- •Total Quantity sold
+ ' - Total Quantity sold
 iv.Visualization (Excel)
- •Dashboard 1: Sales Overview
+ ' - Dashboard 1: Sales Overview
- •Dashboard 2: Sales by Male Gender
+ ' - Dashboard 2: Sales by Male Gender
- •Dashboard 3: Clothing Category and Male Gender Insights •Dashboard 4: Clothing Category, Male Gender and Young adult group Insights
+ ' - Dashboard 3: Clothing Category and Male Gender Insights ' - Dashboard 4: Clothing Category, Male Gender and Young adult group Insights

-4.The Dashboards
+# 4.The Dashboards